Mary Shelley’s Frankenstein Themes

 Besides, some critics also note that the writing style of Mary Shelly is monstrous by itself.
 The idea of texts spread throughout the novel, the use of different tenses and voices – everything contributes to the novel’s image stitched together from pieces.
 Doesn’t it resemble the Monster?

 We hope that the above information is useful.
 If you want to be fully aware of the novel’s meaning, check out the Frankenstein symbols section.
-And if you’re looking for exciting essay ideas on the story, please read this article.
+And if you’re looking for exciting essay ideas on the novel, read our list of Frankenstein topics.

 🔗 References